 Once your form is complete, you can submit it for processing by emailing it to us at support@selfwealth.com.au.
 Remember that you will also need to include an issuer-sponsored holding statement from within the last three months, or a screenshot from the Share Registry for each holding showing the registered address, account name and quantity of shares.

-Once you've sent us the form you can sit back while we take care of the rest!
 In most cases, the transfer will be completed within 2 business days.
 We will let you know via email once the transfer has been completed.

 Please note: when the shares are moved to your account by the issuer, the 'average price' will not be imported, meaning that your performance information will not be displayed.
 To correct this, you will need to edit the average price that you bought the shares at, so that the platform knows if you're ahead or behind in value.
 For instructions on how to update the average price, click here.